code-423n4/2023-04-eigenlayer-findings/data/0xnev-Q.md

 bytes4 constant internal ERC1271_MAGICVALUE = 0x1626ba7e;
 ```

-Since there is already a dedicated contract for storing `StorageManager` storage variables, we can simply store all storage variables in `StorageManager.sol` in `StorageManagerStorage.sol `
+Since there is already a dedicated contract for storing `StrategeManager` storage variables, we can simply store all storage variables in `StrategyManager.sol` in `StrategyManagerStorage.sol `